Behavioral Health & Life Coaching

 The Substance Use Disorder Compliance Division’s role includes Licensing and Certification of facilities.
 The Division notes that it licenses and/or certifies facilities:

 providing 24-hour residential nonmedical services to eligible adults who are recovering from problems related to alcohol or other drug (AOD) misuse or abuse.
 Licensure is required when one or more of the following services is provided: detoxification, individual sessions, group sessions, educational sessions, or alcoholism or drug abuse recovery or treatment planning, incidental medical services.
 Additionally, facilities may be subject to other types of permits, clearances, business taxes or local fees that may be required by the cities or counties in which the facilities are located.
 You may also want to check with your county alcohol and drug program office to ensure compliance with any requirements they might have.
+Many facilities licensed by DHCS are also certified.
+Certification by DHCS identifies those facilities that exceed minimum levels of service quality and are in substantial compliance with State program standards, specifically the Alcohol and/or Other Drug Certification Standards.

 Among other items, we have previously advised on the provision of “incidental medical services” by authorized alcoholism or drug abuse recovery or treatment facilities licensed by the Department of Health Care Services.
 “Incidental medical services” means optional services provided at a facility by a health care practitioner, or staff under the supervision of a health care practitioner, to address medical issues associated with detoxification, treatment, or recovery services.
 IMS must be provided at the facility in compliance with the community standard of practice.
 IMS does not include general primary medical care or medical services required to be performed in a licensed health facility.
 This definition represents a change in the law in that the corporate practice of medicine doctrine historically barred most facilities in California, other than those organized as professional medical corporations, from offering medical services or hiring a physician.
+Our healthcare lawyers have counseled addiction treatment centers both preventatively and in the face of an insurance audit or enforcement action.
+Addiction treatment and recovery centers turn to our healthcare attorneys for legal advise on a range of healthcare compliance issues, from anti-kickback and fee-splitting questions involving compensation of marketing personnel, to privacy and security / HIPAA, to involvement of psychiatrists and other medical personnel with the addiction treatment process.

 Legal Services for Behavioral Healthcare Providers